 Hi Frankie!
 We've written a lot about Emmure over the last few years, and I felt like the interview I conducted with Frankie at Mayhem Fest last summer really let me see a new side of him, and sort of understand where he's coming from.
 In case you missed it:

-After the interview was conducted, I played back the whole thing to my buds on the Metal Injection Livecast #220 – Dudecast.
+After the interview was conducted, I played back the whole thing to my buds on the RIP a Livecast #220 – Dudecast.
 I guess Frankie must have a Google alert or something because he listened to the podcast, where my co-hosts implied that I could take Frankie in a fight.
 Ultimately, I agreed, but I was mainly saying I was not intimidated by him.